mzakharo/smartbow/README.md

 #  Project description

 * Augment your bow with cybertech from your smartphone
-* Count arrows shot
+* Daily arrow shot count
-* Orientation sensor for stability/consistency analsysis
+* Orientation view for stability/consistency analsysis
 * Live and instant feedback while you aim
 * Auto-freeze the screen after each shot for post-mortem investigations